Islam: Modern era (18th–20th centuries)

+The destruction of Al-Baqi Cemetery in Medina by Wahabi-Saudis in 1806 and 1925 was a significant event.
+The cemetery contains the graves of numerous members of Muhammad's family and his companions, and its destruction was widely condemned across the Muslim world.
+Calls for its reconstruction continue to this day.

+In India, Shah Waliullah Dehlawi attempted a more conciliatory style against Sufism and influenced the Deobandi movement.
+In response to the Deobandi movement, the Barelwi movement was founded as a mass movement, defending popular Sufism and reforming its practices.
 The Muslim world was generally in political decline starting the 1800s, especially compared to non-Muslim European powers.
 Earlier, in the 15th century, the Reconquista succeeded in ending the Muslim presence in Iberia.
 By the 19th century, the British East India Company had formally annexed the Mughal dynasty in India.
 As a response to Western Imperialism, many intellectuals sought to reform Islam.
 Islamic modernism, initially labelled by Western scholars as Salafiyya, embraced modern values and institutions such as democracy while being scripture oriented.
 Notable forerunners in the movement include Muhammad 'Abduh and Jamal al-Din al-Afghani.
 Abul A'la Maududi helped influence modern political Islam.
 Similar to contemporary codification, sharia was for the first time partially codified into law in 1869 in the Ottoman Empire's Mecelle code.
 The Ottoman Empire dissolved after World War I, the Ottoman Caliphate was abolished in 1924 and the subsequent Sharifian Caliphate fell quickly, thus leaving Islam without a Caliph.
 Pan-Islamists attempted to unify Muslims and competed with growing nationalist forces, such as pan-Arabism.
-The Organisation of Islamic Cooperation (OIC), consisting of Muslim-majority countries, was established in 1969 after the burning of the Al-Aqsa Mosque in Jerusalem.

-Contact with industrialized nations brought Muslim populations to new areas through economic migration.
-Many Muslims migrated as indentured servants (mostly from India and Indonesia) to the Caribbean, forming the largest Muslim populations by percentage in the Americas.
-Migration from Syria and Lebanon contributed to the Muslim population in Latin America.
-The resulting urbanization and increase in trade in sub-Saharan Africa brought Muslims to settle in new areas and spread their faith, likely doubling its Muslim population between 1869 and 1914.